santigarcor/laratrust/README.md

 - Objects ownership verification.
 - Multiple roles and permissions can be attached to users within teams.

-### Note
-This is a fork of Zizaco's [original code](https://github.com/Zizaco/entrust).

-Please note that this fork is not used on Zizaco's page at this time, nor is it maintained or contributed to by him.

 ## License

 Laratrust is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).